 HG-1 Burr Set

 Inevitably you heard the same advice from anyone who’s been bitten by the coffee bug.
 Don’t buy a grinder with blades, buy one with burrs.
-Whirlybird style grinders use sets of blades to haphazardly chop coffee beans.
+Whirlybird style grinders haphazardly chop coffee beans.
 The resulting grounds vary wildly in terms of size.
 Some granules are big, some small, and some in-between.
-When brewing this hodge-podge of coffee mayhem, some coffee is over extracted, some under, and again some in-between.
+When brewing this hodge-podge of coffee mayhem, some coffee becomes over extracted, some under, and some in-between.
 This isn’t something you look for in a cup of coffee.

 Pint Sized Professional